trilemma-dev/SecureXPC/README.md

-Use pure Swift to easily and securely communicate with XPC services and XPC Mach services.
+Use pure Swift to easily and securely communicate with XPC services and Mach services.
 A client-server model enables you to use your own [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types to send requests to routes you define and receive responses.

 SecureXPC uses [Swift concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) on macOS 10.15 and later allowing clients to make non-blocking asynchronous requests to servers.
 A closure-based API is also available providing compatibility back to OS X 10.10.

-This framework can be used to communicate with any type of XPC service or Mach service, with customized support for:
+This package can be used to communicate with any type of XPC service or Mach service, with customized support for:
 - [XPC services](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingXPCServices.html)
 - Helper tools installed using [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless)